Versioned Python nodes Local or remote runs Run history and artifacts

 It starts from the Python your team already trusts.

-The user API stays small: register an environment, publish the function you already wrote, then call it by name.
+The user API stays small: register an environment, publish the function you already wrote into the local daemon registry, then call it by name.
 Add a target machine only when you want the run to happen somewhere else.

 notebook.py